2012 Summer Olympics: Marketing

 "Survival" by Muse was announced as the official song of the Olympics, to be played by international broadcasters reporting on the Games.
+The track was noted to express a sense of conviction and determination to win.
 In August 2009, the Royal Mail commissioned artists and illustrators to design 30 stamps, which were released in batches of 10 between 2009 and 2011.
 The last ones were released on 22 July 2011.
-Two £5 coins designed by Saiman Miah have been made to commemorate the Olympics.
-As with other Olympics since 1952, the Royal Mint will strike a set of commemorative one-kilogram gold and silver coins.
+Two £5 coins designed by Saiman Miah were made to commemorate the Olympics.
+As with other Olympics since 1952, the Royal Mint struck a set of commemorative one-kilogram gold and silver coins.

 Motto

-The official motto for the 2012 Summer Olympics is "Inspire a generation".
+The official motto for the 2012 Summer Olympics was "Inspire a generation".
 It was chosen to highlight the organisers' commitment to inspire the world, including younger generations, to get involved in sporting events through the Games' legacy.
+A secondary motto of "Be part of it" was also used throughout marketing.

 Logo and graphics

-There have been two London 2012 logos: one used for the bidding process, and the other used in the branding for the Games themselves.
+There were two London 2012 logos: one used for the bidding process, and the other used in the branding for the Games themselves.
 The bid logo, created by Kino Design, was a ribbon with blue, yellow, black, green, and red stripes winding through the text "LONDON 2012", making the shape of the River Thames in East London.
 The main logo, designed by Wolff Olins and published on 4 June 2007, is a representation of the number 2012, with the Olympic Rings embedded within the zero.

-Public reaction to the main logo in a June 2007 BBC poll was largely negative; more than 80% of votes gave it the lowest possible rating.
+Public reaction to the main logo in a June 2007 BBC poll was negative; more than 80% of votes gave it the lowest possible rating.
 Several newspapers ran their own logo competitions, displaying alternative submissions from their readers, and several writers from news agencies criticised the logo.
-A segment of animated footage released at the same time as the logo was reported to trigger seizures in a small number of people with photosensitive epilepsy, and a short segment was removed from the London 2012 website in response.
 It was suggested that the logo resembled the American cartoon characters Lisa Simpson and Bart Simpson performing fellatio.
 In February 2011, Iran threatened to boycott the Olympics, complaining that the logo appeared to spell out the word "Zion".
 However, this boycott did not occur.

-The official London 2012 Olympic typeface was called Headline 2012 and also suffered some criticism.
-Journalist Simon Garfield made it number 1 in the list of the "8 Worst Fonts in the World" in his 2010 book Just My Type, commenting that "the uncool font is based on jaggedness and crudeness", although he conceded that it was "a brilliant piece of corporate branding".
-The magazine Wired pointed out that the typeface was intended for "awareness, impact and memorability as a headline typeface" rather than elegance or readability in long sections of text.